-DARWIN, Nov 19 AAP - A health researcher who is tackling some of the world's highest rates of respiratory disease in indigenous children in the Northern Territory has won a \$25,000 national grant to further her fight.
+A HEALTH researcher who is tackling some of the world's highest rates of respiratory disease in Aboriginal children in the Northern Territory has won a \$25,000 national grant.
+Dr Gabrielle McCallum from the Menzies School of Health Research is examining how to

-Dr Gabrielle McCallum from the Menzies School of Health Research is examining how to prevent and treat recurring lung infections and lung damage early in Aboriginal children.
+Research is examining how to prevent and treat recurring lung infections and lung damage early in Aboriginal children.

-Her Australia-first research focuses on contributing factors such as overcrowding and socio-economic impacts in disadvantaged communities, and how to improve clinical care.
+Her research focuses on contributing factors such as overcrowding and socio-economic impacts in disadvantaged communities, and how to improve clinical care.

-Indigenous children unfortunately have among the highest rates of respiratory disease in the world," Dr" McCallum said.
+"Indigenous children, unfortunately, have among the highest rates of respiratory disease in the world," Dr McCallum said.

-Children aged under two have a less-developed immune system, and those who have repeated chest infections are likely to develop the chronic condition, which can kill them in their 30s or 40s.
+Children aged under two have a less developed immune system and those who have repeated chest infections are likely to develop the chronic condition, which can kill them in their 30s or 40s.

-Part of her research involves educating parents about the dangers of a wet cough.
+Part of Dr McCallum's research involves educating parents about the dangers of a wet cough.
 "It's become normalised," she said.
-"So when you're doing an examination of a child and you're hearing this wet suppressed cough, you talk to the mum and say 'your child's got a cough', and she says, 'everyone's got that cough'.
+"So when you're doing an examination of a child and you're hearing this wet suppressed cough, you talk to the mum and say, 'Your child's got a cough,' and she says, 'Everyone's got that cough.'